UpSet plot: Usage

 UpSet plots visualize intersections between sets in a matrix.
 In a vertical UpSet plot, the columns of the matrix correspond to the sets, the rows correspond to the intersections.
 For each row, the cells that are part of an intersection are filled in.
 If there are multiple filled-in cells, they are connected with a line, to emphasize the reading direction of the plot.
 As sets vary in size, the size of the set is plotted as bar charts on top of the columns.
 The size of the intersections are shown aligned with the rows, also as bar charts.
 This layout facilitates the comparison between the sizes of individual intersections, as the size of the bars is easy to compare.
 UpSets can be used horizontally and vertically.

 UpSet plots can be sorted in various ways.
 A common sorting approach, for example, is to sort by cardinality (the size of an intersection), which places the biggest intersections on top.
 Alternative sortings are by the degree of the intersection, or by sets.

 UpSet plots can also be used to visualize attributes about the intersections by placing attribute visualizations next to the bar charts.
 Common choices for these attribute visualizations are compact visualization approaches for distributions, such as box plots, or violin plots.

 Advanced features of UpSet plots include querying, grouping and aggregating data.
 These features tend to be available only in interactive, web-based implementations of UpSet.

-Benefits and Limitations
+Benefits and limitations

 UpSet plots tend to perform better than Venn diagrams for larger numbers of sets and when it is desirable to also show contextual information about the set intersections.
-For visualizing diagrams with less than three sets, or when there are only few intersections, Venn and Euler diagram are generally preferred, because they tend to be more familiar and intuitive to read.
+For visualizing diagrams with less than three sets, or when there are only few intersections, Venn and Euler diagrams are generally preferred, because they tend to be more familiar and intuitive to read.